-According to the Guardian last week, Millenials are spending over a third of their post-tax income on housing.
+According to the Guardian, Millennials are spending over a third of their post-tax income on housing.
 Just for comparison, this is three times more than their grandparents did.

 What’s important here is defining ‘fun stuff’.
 You might file ‘dinner with friends’ under ‘food’ instead of ‘fun’.
-This may skew your figures a little, making your fun budget smaller than it would otherwise be, and your food budget a little higher than average, so just keep that in mind when you’re partitioning your salary.
+This may skew your figures a little, making your fun budget smaller than it would otherwise be, and your food budget a little higher than average, so just keep that in mind when you’re drawing up your budget.

-Again, this is going to vary depending on why and how often you need transport (ie. commuting to work, or just for the weekend), your access to good public transport links, or your ability to run your own vehicle.
+Again, the way you budget for this is going to vary depending on why and how often you need transport (ie. commuting to work, or just for the weekend), your access to good public transport links, or your ability to run your own vehicle.

-According to the Office of National Statistics, the average weekly household spend on transport in 2015/16 was £72.70 and for the majority of British regions was the highest expenditure category alongside housing (net), fuel and power.
+According to the ONS, the average weekly household spend on transport in 2015/16 was £72.70 and for the majority of British regions was the highest expenditure category alongside housing (net), fuel and power.
 Obviously converting this into a percentage amount of your salary depends on what you earn.

 This is always the category that splits opinion.
 There is no effective ‘one size fits all’ approach.
 (Although the 50/30/20 rule has become a popular piece of savings advice.)

-A report by Aviva found that 1 in 4 families in the UK have less than £95 in savings.
-This is clearly a worrying state of affairs.
+A report by Aviva found that 1 in 4 families in the UK have less than £95 in savings, which is not ideal.
 The advice given by the British government’s Money Advice Service doesn’t state a percentage of income for a savings goal, rather they advise that everyone should have “3 months of essential outgoings available”.

 There is no hard and fast savings ‘rule’, but in effect; save as much as you possibly can.